 Truckers often haul loads on interstate highways and simply pass through Georgia on their routes.
 It is not uncommon for the trucking company itself to be located out of state.
 Sometimes, these out-of-state carriers may think they can escape liability for accidents occurring in Georgia.

 The reality is that they are still responsible, although it is possible that different laws may apply in certain cases.
-The attorneys at Van Sant Law are experienced at successfully representing clients in truck accident cases where the trucking company is outside the state of Georgia, and partner with local attorneys in such jurisdictions when necessary.
+The big truck wreck lawyers at Van Sant Law are experienced at successfully representing clients in truck accident cases where the trucking company is outside the state of Georgia, and partner with local attorneys in such jurisdictions when necessary.

 What Is My Recourse If the Trucker Was Texting or Otherwise Distracted?